 Fix WordPress Drop Down Menu not Working on iPad

 To fix the problem of the drop down menu not working on iPad, a better design would be to eliminate the main menu item link altogether.
+So let’s rework that menu structure to make it usable on a tablet.

 Test Your Fix with Chrome Developer Tools